How to Take Control of Your PCOS: Tips and Resources

 SYNTHETIC HORMONE-INDUCED PCOS

 This kind of PCOS is common for women who have been on the pill or other hormonal birth control (for a long time).
 This was also me.
-Birth control’s synthetic hormones shut down communication in the body in order to prevent pregnancy.
+Birth control’s synthetic hormones shut down communication in the body to prevent pregnancy.
 However, it can take time to re-ignite this communication channel.

-How I live with PCOS
+How I Put My PCOS in Remission

-Is it necessary to eat dairy-free if you have pcos?
+Is it necessary to eat dairy-free?

 If you’ve spent time researching what fellow PCOS-ers eat, you’re probably aware that some advocate for eating gluten-free and dairy-free.
-These are common recommendations for the management of PCOS.
-Keep in mind that just because they’re common doesn’t mean they’re universal truths.
-When it comes to dairy, there is no proven link between restricting dairy and improving PCOS symptoms.The recommendation to go dairy-free—for the management of PCOS—is rooted in a correlation to acne, as acne and PCOS are often observed together.
-But remember, correlation isn’t the same as causation.
-Love your organic cheese?
+These are common recommendations for managing PCOS.
+But keep in mind that just because they’re common approaches doesn’t mean they’re necessary for every woman with hormonal imbalances.
+In fact, when it comes to dairy, there is no proven link between restricting dairy and improving PCOS symptoms.
+The recommendation to go dairy-free is rooted in a correlation to acne (as acne and PCOS are often observed together).
+Love your cheese?
 Good news: a dairy-free approach for PCOS management may not be necessary for you.

-Same goes for gluten.
-Research shows a gluten-free diet will not automatically improve your PCOS symptoms—unless you have an underlying sensitivity.
+Not necessarily.
+Research shows a gluten-free diet will not automatically improve your PCOS symptoms—unless you have an underlying gluten sensitivity.
 Rather, research shows that improving PCOS symptoms comes from choosing more organic, wholesome—and less highly processed—foods.
-All of that said, if you have an autoimmune condition, such as Hashimoto’s thyroiditis (which is common, but not universal in women with PCOS), gluten can trigger inflammation, and lead to gut issues.
-Keep in mind that eliminating gluten can decrease symptoms, but it is not only gluten that causes autoimmune disorders.
+All of that said, if you have an autoimmune condition, such as Hashimoto’s thyroiditis, gluten can trigger inflammation.
+While eliminating gluten can decrease symptoms, it’s not required for women with PCOS.

-Work with a PCOS-focused Registered Dietitian to help you learn how nutrition can support management of your PCOS.
+Work with a PCOS-focused Registered Dietitian to help you learn how nutrition can support the management of your PCOS.

 DAY 1